aurorax-space/docs/docs/python_libraries/pyaurorax/advanced_usage/asynchronous_search.md

 1. The client executes an asynchronous search using the same parameters as what would be used in a regular (synchronous) search.
 2. The API starts processing the query in the background, and immediately responds with a request ID that is stored in the response object.
 3. The client continues with execution flow in their application, checking the status of the asynchronous query periodically and retrieving data whenever it is ready.

+Separating the request and the resulting data into two different API calls allows flexibility in duration and size of the overall request.

 Asynchronous search is available in the [`data_products`](/python_libraries/pyaurorax/api_reference/aurorax/data_products.html#aurorax.data_products.search_async), [`ephemeris`](/python_libraries/pyaurorax/api_reference/aurorax/ephemeris.html#aurorax.ephemeris.search_async), and [`conjunctions`](/python_libraries/pyaurorax/api_reference/aurorax/conjunctions.html#aurorax.conjunctions.search_async) modules.
 The example below illustrates its use in the conjunctions module, but the same usage applies in the data_products and ephemeris.